How to create a duotone image in Photoshop

 1. Apply a Gradient Map

 For this method, you won’t need to worry about altering the image or choosing a specific color mode.
-Of course, if you want to edit anything, go ahead, but the photo will work fine just as it is.
+Of course, if you do want to edit anything, go ahead, but the photo will work fine just as it is.
 When you’re ready, select the copy of your image and go up to Image > Adjustments > Gradient Map.

 Pro-tip: See the checkbox next to Reverse?
 By clicking that, you’ll invert the colors in the photo.
-For this tutorial, we’ll leave it unchecked, but if we wanted the background to be darker than the balloons, that option can help you switch things up.
+For this tutorial, we’ll leave it unchecked, but if we wanted the background to be darker than the subject, that option can help you switch things up.

 2. Choose your colors